BeamNG/BeamNG-FMU/README.md

 A BeamNG FMU for the [Functional Mock-up Interface](https://fmi-standard.org/).

+## Introduction

+BeamNG.tech implements the [Functional Mock-up Interface standard](https://fmi-standard.org/) as a co-simulation option for vehicle coupling.
+Functional Mock-up Unit (FMU) files for FMI 2.0 CS and FMI 3.0 CS are included in the BeamNG.tech installation (since BeamNG.tech 0.32) and in the [BeamNG-MATLAB-Simulink-integration repository](https://github.com/BeamNG/BeamNG-MATLAB-Simulink-integration), compatible with [Simulink](https://www.mathworks.com/products/simulink.html) R2023b onwards.

+The FMUs support a static list of vehicle inputs and outputs as of now.

+## Compatibility

+The available FMUs were tested and successfully imported/simulated in the following tools:
+- MATLAB® Simulink® R2023b, R2024a (Windows)
+- FMPy 0.3.19 (Windows)

+The FMUs were also checked using the [FMU Check](https://fmu-check.herokuapp.com/) online tool.

+If you use a different importing tool/platform and simulate the BeamNG FMU successfully, let us know at [tech@beamng.gmbh](mailto:tech@beamng.gmbh) and we will add the tool to this list.

 ## Run BeamNG FMU in Simulink

 1. Obtain any example from [BeamNG-MATLAB-Simulink-integration](https://github.com/BeamNG/BeamNG-MATLAB-Simulink-integration/tree/main/examples/simulink/FMI).
 It is located in the `examples/simulink/FMI` folder.